bluesky/tiled/docs/source/how-to/custom-clients.md

 <...>
 ````

-It is conventional to include angle brakets `<>` when the string is not valid
+It is conventional to include angle brackets `<>` when the string is not valid
 Python code, as opposed to

 ````py